jerdog/auth0-blog/_posts/2018-09-07-persisting-data-at-auth0.markdown

 ## MongoDB

-MongoDB is our central datastore; it's our "source of truth" for most of the data that matter to our customers.
+[MongoDB](https://www.mongodb.com/) is our central datastore; it's our "source of truth" for most of the data that matter to our customers.
 We store settings, connections, rules, users, and much more.

-Our MongoDB clusters serve many thousands of requests per second, but we don't store that much data: our biggest MongoDB database has 30 GB.
+Our MongoDB clusters serve many thousands of requests per second, but we don't store that much data: **our biggest MongoDB database has 30 GB**.

-Given that our data sizes are tiny, we're still very comfortable with just a few big machines (tons of RAM and CPU cores, and high-speed disks) and we don't need fancy things like sharding - we can still do much with vertical scaling, and we still don't need horizontal scaling.
+Given that our data sizes are tiny, we're still very comfortable with just a few big machines (tons of RAM and CPU cores, and high-speed disks) and we don't need fancy things like sharding &mdash; we can still do much with vertical scaling, and we still don't need horizontal scaling.

+> As explained by David Beaumont from IBM on the article [_How to explain vertical and horizontal scaling in the cloud_](https://www.ibm.com/blogs/cloud-computing/2014/04/09/explain-vertical-horizontal-scaling-cloud/), **vertical scaling** can essentially resize our server with no change to our code while **horizontal scaling** affords the ability to scale wider to deal with traffic.

 Each MongoDB cluster has six nodes: